-Assess whether a statutory limitation or exception permits the research or other public-interest use.
+Assess whether a statutory limitation or exception permits a research or other public-interest use.
 Researchers in the United States may be able to rely on the Fair Use exception to the Copyright Act.
-In the U.K. and other Commonwealth countries, researchers may be able to use the Fair Dealing exception.
+In the United Kingdom and other Commonwealth countries, researchers may be able to use the Fair Dealing exception.
 In other jurisdictions, there may be some statutory exceptions available as well, but in all cases, the researcher needs to make sure that the use is lawful.

 If the statutory exception does not apply, the researcher can go back to the source of the database and try to negotiate more reasonable terms for their intended use(s).
 This can entail a substantial transaction cost of time and money, however.

-If there is no statutory exception or limitation, or the researcher is turned down flat (rather than being offered some kind of use fee), or the rights owner is impossible to determine, then there is the suboptimal possibility of finding a substitute dataset with similar data.
+If there is no statutory exception or limitation, or the researcher is turned down (rather than being offered some kind of use fee), or the rights owner is impossible to determine, then there is the suboptimal possibility of finding a substitute dataset with similar data.

 It also may be possible to abide by the restrictions and keep the restricted data separate from the other unrestricted data, so that the entire derivative dataset is not infected with the strongest restriction(s).

 Various resources, including these Implementation Guidelines, exist that describe these legal concepts in layman’s terms and explain the differences between legal jurisdictions (e.g., the application of copyright laws or the EU Database Directive).
-In the event that explanatory resources are insufficient or nonexistent, the advice of legal counsel is encouraged by either providers or users of research data (see also Principle and Guideline 4C.
+In the event that explanatory resources are insufficient or nonexistent, the advice of legal counsel is encouraged by either the providers or users of research data (see also Principle Four and Implementation Guideline 4C).

 [ ] Guideline 2C.
 Expert representatives of research communities are encouraged to participate in fora that develop and implement laws and other norms governing access to, and the reuse and legal interoperability of, research data.

-Expert members of the research community with knowledge of the legal and policy intricacies of the research process need to engage in political and legislative processes that relate to the legal interoperability of research data, and advocate for legal frameworks that facilitate scientific progress.
+Research representatives with knowledge of the legal and policy intricacies of the research process need to engage in political and legislative processes that relate to the legal interoperability of research data, and advocate for legal frameworks that facilitate scientific progress.
 The development of such rules is a mix of overarching and specialized legal, policy, or normative actions within each data community.

 [ ] Guideline 2D.
 A well-conceived educational process should be developed and adopted by relevant institutions, in order that future generations of researchers might be better prepared.

-With the aim of achieving a sustainable set of practices in the long term, Institutions that educate and train researchers in all disciplines should include the legal interoperability of research data and the policies and procedures for research information, generally, as part of the responsible conduct of research.
+With the aim of achieving a sustainable set of practices in the long term, institutions that educate and train researchers in all disciplines should include the legal interoperability of research data and the policies and procedures for research information, generally, as part of the responsible conduct of research.
 Useful educational processes might include: formal higher education courses, university training and continuing professional education from well-established research data organizations, seminars and webinars targeted at supervisors and mentors, participants in the publishing process (e.g., editors, reviewers, librarians, data managers, and researchers generally), and the design and funding of targeted research programs.

 Guidelines for Implementation